USS Key West (SSN-722): Service history

 From 1998 through 2001, she supported Pacific theater operations in both the Third Fleet and Seventh Fleet area of operations.
 During this time she participated in numerous bilateral and multilateral exercises with our Pacific Theater partner.
 Following the 11 September attacks, she was redirected Bahrain to the Northern Arabian Sea where she launched Tomahawk Land Attack Cruise Missiles against Afghanistan in October 2001.

 In 2003, 2005 and 2007 Key West conducted deployments to the Western Pacific in support of Seventh Fleet operations.

 In 2007, Key West was named "Battle E" for COMSUBRON THREE, given to the best submarine in its squadron, awarded the Arleigh Burke Trophy for the most improved sea command in the Pacific, and awarded the Naval Unit Commendation for its outstanding accomplishments during the deployment.

 In 2009, Key West was again awarded the "Battle E" award for COMSUBRON Three for outstanding performance during the 2009 WESTPAC deployment.

 In 2012, Key West shifted home port to Naval Base Guam to support Seventh Fleet operations as a forward deployed unit.

 In 2016, Key West was again awarded the "Battle E" award for COMSUBRON Fifteen.

 In 2018, Key West was awarded the Hugh McCraken Award for the top Chiefs Mess in the Pacific Submarine Force.

-On 31 October 2022, Key West arrived at Busan, South Korea for a scheduled port visit.
+On 31 October 2022, Key West arrived at Busan, South Korea, for a scheduled port visit.

 Key West returned from her final deployment in November 2022.

-On 16 January 2023 Key West arrived at the Puget Sound Naval Shipyard and was placed in the reserve fleet to await decommissioning.
+On 16 January 2023, Key West arrived at the Puget Sound Naval Shipyard and was placed in the reserve fleet to await decommissioning.
+Following the completion of the decommissioning process, the hull's ownership was transferred to the shipyard on 12 September 2025.